Centroid (centre of gravity) of Cardboard Quadrilateral

 Instructions

-a) To find the centroid (centre of gravity or balancing point) of a cardboard quadrilateral, divide the quadrilateral by drawing a diagonal and connect the centroids of the two formed triangles with a line - click on the Step 1 button.
+a) To find the centroid (centre of gravity or balancing point) of a cardboard quadrilateral, divide the quadrilateral by drawing a diagonal and connect the centroids of the two formed triangles with a line - Use the tools on the left (scroll down, if necessary) to do these constructions or click on the Step 1 button.

 b) Next draw the other diagonal and repeat the process.
 Clearly, the centroid (balancing point) of the cardboard quadrilateral now has to lie somewhere on the one line, as well as on the other.
-Hence, it has to be at their intersection - click on the Step 2 button.
+Hence, it has to be at their intersection - Use the tools on the left (scroll down, if necessary) to do these constructions or click on the Step 2 button.

 Note: In physics terms, a 'cardboard' figure is assumed here as being a two-dimensional shape (lamina) of uniform density.